Dave-Whiffin/VehicleMaintenanceRegistry/src/VMR/README.md

 For VMR it provides a trustworthy source of vehicle verification and ownership as it implements IRegistryLookup.
 This allows the maintenance log to ensure the caller is the owner of the vehicle by calling the vehicle registry.

+## Fee Checker
+This is an oracle source of fees relied upon by the registries.
+A seperate instance would be expected to support each registry.
+It can be set to auto update using oraclize.

 # Fees

 Each registry charges a fee for every new registration and every transfer.
 This rewards the owner of the registry.
+In the case of manufacturer and maintainer registries the owner is only rewarded for transfer.
+The owner is the only one allowed to add members and therefore they would have to pay the fee if one was set but ultimately the balance on the contract is owned by them anyway so they do not lose out.

 There is no fee associated with the maintenance log.